lukibahr/stars/README.md

 ## Rust

+- [qdrant/qdrant](https://github.com/qdrant/qdrant) - Qdrant - High-performance, massive-scale Vector Database and Vector Search Engine for the next generation of AI.
+Also available in the cloud https://cloud.qdrant.io/
 - [AppFlowy-IO/AppFlowy-Cloud](https://github.com/AppFlowy-IO/AppFlowy-Cloud) - Bring projects, wikis, and teams together with AI.
 AppFlowy is the AI collaborative workspace where you achieve more without losing control of your data.
 The leading open source Notion alternative.
 - [orhun/git-cliff](https://github.com/orhun/git-cliff) - A highly customizable Changelog Generator that follows Conventional Commit specifications ⛰️
 - [openai/codex](https://github.com/openai/codex) - Lightweight coding agent that runs in your terminal